satvikahuja/RoboGPT/README.md

 Welcome to RoboGPT, an AI-powered robot assistant that can interpret natural language commands to control robotic actions.

-RoboGPT jr is an interactive robotic system that leverages OpenAI's GPT-4 model to interpret and execute human commands in real time.
+RoboGPT jr is an interactive robotic system that leverages OpenAI's GPT-4o model to interpret and execute human commands in real time.
 Through natural language, users can instruct the robot to move, capture images, perform pick-and-place tasks, and even learn custom moves that can be saved for future use.
 This project combines NLP, computer vision, and robotics, enabling users to control physical actions through conversational AI.

 ---

 ## Features

-- Natural Language Processing (NLP): Uses GPT-4 (`gpt-4o-mini` model) to interpret user commands and respond conversationally.
+- Large Language Model : Uses GPT-4o (`gpt-4o-mini` model) to interpret user commands and respond conversationally.
 - Real-Time Computer Vision: Captures images and detects objects based on user instructions.
-- Autonomous Pick-and-Place: The robot can pick up and place objects with precision.
+- Autonomous Pick-and-Place: The robot can pick up and place objects.
-- Movement Control: Executes movement commands (forward, backward, left, right) and operates a claw mechanism.
 - Custom Move Learning: Users can teach RoboGPT a sequence of moves, which it saves for future execution.
 - Interactive GUI: A Streamlit-based interface enables users to interact with the robot in a chat-like environment.